 This Code is applicable as stated herein to the Junior Team Competitions, including the Regional Qualifying Rounds.
-Any reference to players in this Code shall apply to all players and Related Persons.
-This Code of Conduct shall be the exclusive basis for disciplinary action against any player and/or Related Person in ITF Junior Team Competitions, except to the extent that disciplinary jurisdiction is established under (i) the Tennis Anti-Doping Programme; (ii) the Tennis Anti-Corruption Program; and/or (iii) the ITF Welfare Policy.
+Any reference to players in this Code shall apply to all team members including the Captain where appropriate and Related Persons.
+This Code of Conduct shall be the exclusive basis for disciplinary action against any team member, Captain and/or Related Person in ITF Junior Team Competition, except to the extent that disciplinary jurisdiction is established under (i) the Tennis Anti-Doping Programme; (ii) the Tennis Anti-Corruption Program; and/or (iii) the ITF Welfare Policy.